iterative/dvc.org/public/static/docs/command-reference/status.md

   checking just the current workspace.
 Similar to `-a` above.
 Note that both options can be combined, for example using the `-aT` flag.

+- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target DVC-files (stages).
+If no `targets` are provided, this option is ignored.
+By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
+This means DVC will not show changes occurring in later stages than the `targets`.
+Applies whether or not `--cloud` is specified.

+- `-r <name>`, `--remote <name>` - specifies which remote storage (see `dvc remote list`) to compare against.
+Implies `--cloud`.

-- `-j JOBS`, `--jobs JOBS` - specifies the number of jobs DVC can use to retrieve information from remote servers.
+- `-j <number>`, `--jobs <number>` - specifies the number of jobs DVC can use to retrieve information from remote servers.
 This only applies when the `--cloud` option is used or a remote is given.